nuts92/TrackIt/README.md

 ### App Design

-The App has different screens and features starting with a Splash Screen which is the first startup screen that appears when the TrackIt App is opened.
+The App has different screens and features which are as follows:

 ### The Splash Screen

-It is a simple constant screen that is displayed for a fixed amount of time basically 3000 seconds which is used to display the TrackIt App Logo in an animated way.
+When the user opens the TrackIt App, it starts with a Splash Screen which is the first startup screen that appears when the TrackIt App is opened.It is a simple constant screen that is displayed for a fixed amount of time basically 3000 seconds which is used to display the TrackIt App Logo in an animated way.

 ### The Splash Screen displays as below: